charmed-kubernetes/kubernetes-docs/pages/k8s/certs-and-trust.md

 For production systems, it is recommended to replace EasyRSA with the [Vault charm][vault-charm].
-This uses [HashiCorp's Vault][vault] to provide either a root or intermediate CA. It can also be deployed HA, as well provide a secure secrets store which can be used to enable encryption-at-rest for **CDK**.
+This uses [HashiCorp's Vault][vault] to provide either a root or intermediate CA. It can also be deployed HA, as well as provide a secure secrets store which can be used to enable encryption-at-rest for **CDK**.
 However, it requires a database to store its data, and (depending on configuration) some manual steps will be required after deployment as well as after any reboot